Get a free, no obligation personal loan quote with rates as low as 9.99%

 Who can buy a car at an auction?

-While public auctions are open to anyone, if it’s a private dealership auction, you are likely to need a dealer license to take part.
+While public auctions are open to anyone.
+But if it’s a private dealership auction, you’re likely to need a dealer license to take part.
 Familiarize yourself with the requirements of the auction when you register to ensure that you have all the necessary credentials for participation.

 Can I finance the car through the auction house?

 Most auction houses do not offer financing.
 You should prepare ahead of time to show that you have access to the necessary funds.
-Some auto loans offer pre-approval for loans, which you can easily prove.
-Alternatively, there are personal loan options that can be used to finance the vehicle.
-In some cases, you can pay outright in cash.
-Ensure that you have at least ten percent ready, in addition to the auction house fee.
+Get pre-approved for a loan beforehand, and ensure that you have at least 10% ready, in addition to the auction house fee.

 Do I need cash to buy a car at an auction?

 There are many options for financing cars bought at auction.
-You can get a used car loan, through a bank, Credit Union, or an alternative lender.
-Online providers are a popular option, offering both secured and unsecured loans.
-Another option is to save the cash and pay outright.
+You can get a used car loan from a variety of lender types.
+Or, you can take the time to save enough cash and pay outright.
 Certain auctions require payment, in cash, upfront.
 Check beforehand to plan out the logistics of your car purchase.

 Corrina Murdoch avatar on Loans Canada